Lois Murphy’s Soon won the 2017 Aurealis Award for Best Horror Novel. Read on for our full review.

 And to imbue this darkest of tales with a spirit of rejuvenation, an unstoppable force, far greater and older than any individual … memorable and haunting.

-I highly recommend Lois Murphy’s Soon, and look forward to reading more from this talented author.
+I highly recommend Lois Murphy’s Soon, and look forward to reading more from this very talented author.

 About the Author, Lois Murphy